Greenhouse Gas Reduction Strategies for Local Governments

 C-PACER (Energy Efficiency Financing)

 Counties can help facilitate financing of energy efficiency upgrades by participating in the Commercial Property Assessed Clean Energy and Resilience (C-PACER) program (Chapter 36.165 RCW).
+The C-PACER program was passed by the legislature in 2020 and amended in 2022.

 C-PACER is designed to allow commercial property owners access to private financing for qualifying energy efficiency, renewable energy, water conservation, and resiliency improvements for their buildings.

-The C-PACER program was passed by the legislature in 2020 and amended in 2022.
 It requires adoption of an implementing ordinance by counties in order for commercial property owners to access the financing.
-Below are sample documents and webpages related to C-PACER programs in the state as of July 2022:
+Below are sample documents and webpages related to a few C-PACER programs in the state:

 - Clark County C-PACER Program